upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 ## TLS 1.3 Handshake Details

 The client includes the "tls_cert_with_extern_psk" extension in the ClientHello, per {{!RFC8773}}.
 The client identifies the BSK by inserting the serialized content of ImportedIdentity into the PskIdentity.identity in the PSK extension, per {{!RFC9258}}.
 The server looks up the client's EPSK key in its database using the mechanisms documented in {{!RFC9258}}.
-If no match is found, the server SHALL terminate the TLS handshake with an alert.
+If no match is found, the server MUST terminate the TLS handshake with an alert.

 If the server found the matching BSK, it includes the "tls_cert_with_extern_psk" extension in the ServerHello message, and the corresponding EPSK identity in the "pre_shared_key" extension.
-When these extensions have been successfully negotiated, the TLS 1.3 key schedule SHALL include both the EPSK in the Early Secret derivation and an (EC)DHE shared secret value in the Handshake Secret derivation.
+When these extensions have been successfully negotiated, the TLS 1.3 key schedule MUST include both the EPSK in the Early Secret derivation and an (EC)DHE shared secret value in the Handshake Secret derivation.

 After successful negotiation of these extensions, the full TLS 1.3 handshake is performed with the additional caveat that the client authenticates with a raw public key (its BSK) per {{!RFC7250}}.
-The BSK is always an elliptic curve key pair, therefore the ClientCertTypeExtension SHALL always indicate RawPublicKey and the type of the client's Certificate SHALL be ECDSA and contain the client's BSK public key as a DER-encoded ASN.1 subjectPublicKeyInfo SEQUENCE.
+The BSK is always an elliptic curve key pair, therefore the ClientCertTypeExtension MUST always indicate RawPublicKey and the type of the client's Certificate MUST be ECDSA and contain the client's BSK public key as a DER-encoded ASN.1 subjectPublicKeyInfo SEQUENCE.

 Note that the client does not share its BSK public key with the server until after the client has completed processing of the ServerHello and verified the TLS key schedule.
 The PSK proof has completed at this stage, and the server has proven to the client that is knows the BSK public key, and it is therefore safe for the client to send the BSK public key to the server in the Certificate message.
 If the PSK verification step fails when processing the ServerHello, the client terminates the TLS handshake and the BSK public key is not shared with the server.